 Hella - Landmannalaugar - Reykjavik.
 Leaving our hotel in Hella, we transfer to a highland vehicle and drive along the unpaved road to Landmannalaugar.
 These incredible mountains were formed by rhyolite lava, which is of a different sort to many volcanic formations.
 The effect is a series of "rainbow" mountains, with lots of interspersing colors, including reds, yellows, and browns.
 Sizzling sulfur springs are still visible and steamy vapor rises from the land.
 We'll enjoy a picnic lunch in the area and there is free time to explore and take a dip in a natural geothermal stream.

-We'll stop to see the beautiful Hjalparfoss waterfall before arriving at the Olvisholt microbrewery.
-Here you'll learn about the brewing process in Iceland and, most importantly, sample a selection of proper Icelandic beer.
-We then return to Reykjavik where the evening is at leisure.
+We'll stop to see the beautiful Hjalparfoss waterfall before returning to Reykjavik where the evening is at leisure.

 Overnight: Reykjavik | Breakfast, Lunch